Step 5: Enhancing Tank State Display by Subscribing to Sensor Information Topics¶

 Offset

-Specify the offset vector above.
+Sets the offset vector described above.

-Source Code Description¶
+Source Code Explanation¶

-Header inclusion¶
+Header Includes¶

 #include <sensor_msgs/Imu.h>